EXTREME SURVIVAL: 7 TOOLS USED BY THE WORLD’S TOUGHEST MOUNTAINEERS

 Mountains are often grizzly bear territory, and as much as I love animals, if I run into one of those, I want a gun by my side.

-When two mountaineers in the Canadian Rockies encountered a grizzly bear, it effortlessly picked one of them, Greg Boswell, up by the leg.
+When two mountaineers in the Canadian Rockies encountered a grizzly bear, it effortlessly picked one climber up by the leg.
 Incredibly, he managed to pry himself free, and then he and his fellow mountaineer escaped.
-They got back to their car in three hours, and the attack left Greg with several deep puncture wounds in his leg, once again demonstrating the importance of a first-aid kit.
+They got back to their car in three hours, and the attack left him with several deep puncture wounds in his leg, once again demonstrating the importance of carrying a first-aid kit in your climbing pack.

 There’s really no comprehending how strong a bear can be.
-You need to be prepared in case you do run into one.
+You need to be prepared in case you do run into one on a mountaineering trip.